cppLawyer/Muslim-Reminder-Application/README.md

 # Muslim-Reminder-Project

-Android Application how provides indicated Prayer time by ip adress accuratly
+- The Android application provides the indicated prayer time by IP address accurately.

-Made with C++ and QT Framework
+- Made with C++ and the QT Framework

-Uses also openSSL
+- openSSL is used